14 Benefits Of Cowpeas (Lobia) For Your Skin, Hair, & Health

 • Use cowpea powder as a gluten-free substitute for cake flour when baking.

-It is best to soak the beans in water for at least 4 to 6 hours to make the cooking process easier.
+To make the cooking process easier, it is best to soak the chickpeas in water for at least 4 to 6 hours.
+This helps to reduce the cooking time and makes the chickpeas easier to digest.

 Infographic: Important Health Benefits Of Cowpeas